London in the footsteps of the famous

 There are ten walks to choose from, each with a list of contents at the front.
 Everybody is in here somewhere, from William the Conqueror and Thomas a Becket to Anne Boleyn, Elizabeth I, Sir Isaac Newton, Jane Austen, Lord Nelson and Charles Dickens.
 Wolfgang Amadeus Mozart is here too, and so are Benjamin Franklin, Felix Mendelssohn, Richard Wagner, Karl Marx, Fyodor Dostoevsky and hundreds of others, including of course Jack the Ripper.
 No London guide would be complete without him.

-Nicholas Best grew up in Kenya, of Anglo-Irish origin, and was educated there, in England, and at Trinity College, Dublin.
-He served a spell in Britain’s Grenadier Guards, during which he was airlifted to Belize to prevent its invasion by Guatemalan tanks - an experience that gave him his first short story (in Penthouse) and a satirical novel Where were you at Waterloo?
-Thereafter he worked in London as a financial journalist before becoming a full time writer.
+Nicholas Best grew up in Kenya and was educated there, in England and at Trinity College, Dublin.
+He served in the Grenadier Guards and worked in London as a journalist before becoming a fulltime author.